kaadmy/proto16/SPECS.md

 Save state and jump to a pointer or label.

 - *IP* is pushed to the stack
-- *ESP* is pushed to the stack
+- *SP* is pushed to the stack
 - Jump to pointer

 ### `RET`

 Jump back to the calling instruction.

-- Value is popped from the stack into *ESP*
+- Value is popped from the stack into *SP*
 - *IP* is popped from the stack
 - Jump to *IP*